metova/MetovaTestKit/README.md

 ## MTKTestable

-Metova Test Kit defines the `MTKTestable` protocol.
+MetovaTestKit defines the `MTKTestable` protocol.
 Correct implementation of this protocol allows for functional unit testing.
 It abstracts away the set up and tear down code into extensions of the types you want to test, and allows for functional unit tests.

 ```swift
 func testOutlets() {